cdelahousse/Radio-Tray-Documentation/methodology.markdown

 I was curious as to `setup.py` functionality so I read through the source and saw that all of the projects details were fed to a `setup()` function which was a member of Python's `distutils` library.
 A few google searches later, I figured out that this was the standard way to [distribute python modules](http://docs.python.org/2/distutils/setupscript.html) and a natural way to install Radio Tray.

-##Adding and Editing Radio Stations
+##Radiotray Usage and Adding and Editing Radio Stations

+I took screen shots of every step.
+I've been using Radio Tray for a few years, so I know how it works.

 ##Bookmarks.xml